1. Who we are

 13. Compliance

-Each party will comply with applicable law, including anti-bribery, anti-slavery and tax evasion prevention laws.
-You remain responsible for your employer obligations unless expressly assumed by us in writing.
+Each party will comply with applicable law, including anti-bribery, anti-slavery, tax evasion prevention, sanctions, anti-money laundering and fraud prevention requirements.
+You remain responsible for payment instructions and obligations unless expressly assumed by us in writing.

 14. Non-solicitation